2020 Judicial Performance Evaluation

 All 95 received high marks on the 14 questions (10 for appellate court justices and judges) for their professionalism and demeanor as determined by the attorneys who voted in the biennial Judicial Performance Review conducted by The Iowa State Bar Association.
 The attorneys completed the performance review in early September.

-All 12 of Iowa’s judicial election districts have at least one judge standing for retention in the 2018 general election.
-Three court of appeals judges are also up for retention this year.
+All 12 of Iowa’s judicial election districts have at least one judge standing for retention in the 2020 general election.
+Four Supreme Court Justices and Four court of appeals judges are also up for retention this year.

 Since Iowa adopted its merit system for selecting judges in 1962, the ISBA has conducted the performance review as a way of giving voters information on which to base their decisions about keeping a judge in office.
 Under Iowa’s judicial merit selection system, judges are appointed by the governor after going through an extensive interview and evaluation process by the Judicial Nominating Commission.
 Voters then decide during the November general elections whether the judges should remain in office.

 In order for attorneys to be eligible to rate a judge or justice, attorneys must have appeared before him or her frequently.
 Attorneys rate the judges on eight (six for appellate court justices and judges) questions related to their professional competence; i.e., knowledge and application of the law, perception of factual issues, attentiveness to arguments and testimony, management and control of the courtroom, and promptness of rulings and decisions.
 The ratings range from 1-5 with 5 being “excellent” and 1 being “very poor.”